 Can I give my cat a sedative or anti-anxiety medication to decrease stress?

 If your cat’s stress or fear is profound, AND she has no health concerns, your veterinarian may recommend giving some sort of prescription medication before the visit.
 However, most sedatives have side effects, and using them may not be in the best interests of your cat.
 Please see the handout “Medications to Reduce the Stress of Veterinary Visits for Cats” for more information.

 With regard to complementary medicines, the marketplace is full of products that claim to treat anxiety.
 While natural products are often thought of as benign, this is not always the case, particularly when it comes to treating cats, who have different metabolic processes than we do.
 Please speak to your veterinarian for more information.

 Are there any other tips to reduce my cat’s stress levels during the veterinary visit?

-Unlike dogs, who associate car trips with fun destinations such as the park or trail, few cats go in the car for a pleasant adventure.
+Unlike dogs, who often associate car trips with fun destinations such as the park or trail, few cats go in the car for a pleasant adventure.
 You can teach your cat to relax in the car by taking short trips that have a positive outcome.
-For example, put the cat in the carrier, give her one of her favorite treats or toys, and take a short drive that ends up back home.
+For example, put your cat in the carrier, give her one of her favorite treats or toys, and take a short drive that ends up back home.
 During the entire process, speak to her in a calm and reassuring voice.